tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 ## UEFI Preparation

-This setup uses the pre-alpha Asahi Linux installer to install a standard UEFI boot environment from which the NixOS installer and OS will run.
+This setup uses the pre-alpha Asahi Linux installer to install a stub macOS and standard UEFI boot environment from which the NixOS installer and installed OS will run.
 These steps must be run from Terminal.app in macOS.
 You must also be logged into an administrator account.

 #### Partitioning